Box Car Racer (album): Recording and production

 Producer Jerry Finn's gear.
 According to assistant engineer Sam Boukas, his equipment took up "half the studio space."

 Box Car Racer was recorded over six weeks beginning in December 2001, primarily at Signature Sound in San Diego, California.
 Sessions commenced quickly, with producer Jerry Finn having sent one whole load of equipment to Signature ahead of his arrival.
+Travis Barker said he used five different drum kits while recording Box Car Racer, calling it "totally different" from blink-182 and describing the album as more dynamic than his previous work.
+He added that he wanted each song to have its own distinct sound rather than simply recording with a single kit throughout the sessions.
 Barker and DeLonge worked out "80 percent" of the completed album in Barker's warehouse in Corona, California, two weeks prior to recording.
 When the musicians entered the studio, little was changed aside from certain lyrics, according to assistant engineer Sam Boukas.
 Barker completed his drum tracks in one day at two recording facilities in Los Angeles prior to the Signature sessions, with all parts recorded in the first take.
 DeLonge invited musician David Kennedy, whom he had met in the San Diego music circuit some years prior, to perform lead guitar parts on the album.
 Roger Joseph Manning Jr. plays keyboards on the record.

 The sessions were particularly difficult for DeLonge, who suffered chronic back pain.
 "When your back is killing you and you have to have surgery and all this stuff, it's just kind of hard to keep a focus on the happier times in your life," he told MTV News.
 "You end up writing all these songs about feeling sad and confused."
 He often could only stand and sing for five minutes at a time before having to lay down again.
 Journalist Joe Shooman writes that the album followed a DIY spirit, rather than spending "months and months refining and polishing everything for a major label and international pop market."
-DeLonge intended to pay for the project himself, but when an A&R representative heard four unfinished songs, MCA—the record label Blink-182 was on—wanted to finance the album.
-DeLonge's manager convinced him it would be a bad idea to pass up someone else paying for its distribution.
 According to Boukas, an MCA representative dropped in on the sessions and was pleased with what he heard.
-"When we wrote this album, we didn't know if it was going to be on a label or if we were going to put it out ourselves," Barker said at the time.
-"Once MCA jumped on board, it was kind of like, "Whatever!
-That's cool.
-Cheers!
-Put it out, we don't really care!"